Hawaii Locals Want Fewer Tourists But Here’s The Problem

 The situation is impossible.
 And that’s just the truth – harsh as coral under bare feet, unavoidable as the tide.

-67% of us feel Hawaii is run for tourists.
-But tourism provides one-fifth of our GDP.
+67% of us feel Hawaii is run for tourists but tourism provides nearly a quarter of our GDP.
 We see the signs telling visitors to go home.
-We understand the anger behind them – we've felt it burn in our own chests.
+We understand the anger behind them – we’ve felt it burn in our own chests.
 But we also know that if tourists actually left, our economy would implode.

 I’ve talked to hotel workers who resent tourism but need their jobs.
 I’ve met activists fighting overtourism who work in the visitor industry.
 I know business owners who wish there were fewer tourists but can’t survive without them.
 The cognitive dissonance is so thick you could cut it with a machete.